HarshChaudhary1312/PYTHON-GDP-Analysis/README.md

 4. **GDP Growth Analysis**: Visualizing the GDP growth over the years for the world and individual countries.
 5. **Top 20 GDPs**: Grouping countries' GDPs to find the top 20 GDPs.
 6. **Plotting with Plotly**: Using Plotly to create interactive graphs for the GDPs of countries and comparison graphs.
-7. **Downloading Graphs**: Saving the graphs as HTML files for further analysis or sharing.
+7. **Downloading Graphs**: Saving the graphs as HTML files using plotly.offline for further analysis or sharing.

 ## How to Use

 To run the analysis notebook:

 1. Clone this repository to your local machine.
-2. Install the required Python libraries mentioned in the `requirements.txt` file.
+2. Install the required Python libraries mentioned in the `GDP-Analysis` file.
-3. Open `gdp_analysis.ipynb` in Jupyter Notebook or JupyterLab.
+3. Open `GDP-Analysis.ipynb` in Jupyter Notebook or JupyterLab.
 4. Follow the instructions in the notebook to execute the cells and explore the dataset.

 ## Contribution